 Our board of directors believes that granting long-term incentives in the form of equity-based awards is crucial for promoting our long-term financial growth and stability, thereby enhancing stockholder value.
-We are asking our stockholders to approve the Tandem Diabetes Care, Inc. 2023 Long-Term Incentive Plan ("2023 Plan").
-Once approved, the 2023 Plan will replace the Company's 2013 Stock Incentive Plan, which has a scheduled expiration date of November 15, 2023 ("Predecessor Plan").
-The 2023 Plan provides for the grant of Options, Restricted Stock, Restricted Stock Units or Stock Appreciation Rights (collectively, the "Awards") to our employees, officers, directors, consultants and other service providers upon whose judgment, initiative and efforts the successful conduct and development of the Company's business largely depends.
+We are asking our stockholders to approve the Tandem Diabetes Care, Inc. 2023 Long-Term Incentive Plan ("2023 Plan"), as amended, to increase the number of shares of our Common Stock authorized for issuance under our 2023 Plan by 3,000,000 shares.
+Our board of directors has approved the amendments to our 2023 Plan, subject to stockholder approval at the Annual Meeting.